 Not All Dollars Are Created Equal

-This is one of the book I like the most and would recommend to readers who intent to learn more about “ Behavioral Finance “ in a more practical and laymen terms.
+This is one of the books I like the most and would recommend to readers who intend to learn more about “ Behavioral Finance “ in a more practical and laymen terms.

 A fascinating and practical manual: Looking at the ways we spend, save, borrow, invest, and waste money.
-It explain why so many otherwise savvy people make foolish financial choices ,like why investors are too quick to sell wining stocks and hold on to the losing shares , why borrower pay too much credit card interest and savers can’t save as much as they would like and why so many of us can’t control our spending.
+It explain why so many otherwise savvy people make foolish financial choices, like why investors are too quick to sell winning stocks and hold on to the losing shares , why borrower pay too much credit card interest and savers can’t save as much as they would like and why so many of us can’t control our spending.

 The book opens with one of the biggest psychological traps that people fall into – the idea that dollars aren’t created equal and that there are times where they treat a dollar with more value than at other times.

 Here’s an example: let’s say you were about to buy an item at Store A that cost $100, but you found out that the same exact item is being sold at Store B for $50.
 Would you switch stores?
 Now, let’s change it a bit – let’s say the item at Store A cost $3,050, while the same exact item was on sale at Store B for $3,000 – would you go to the other store then?
 Most people would do it the first time, but not bother the second time.
 Why?
 They look at the percentage, not at the actual dollar amount, meaning that the dollars themselves actually have less value to them.

 The authors refer to this as “mental accounting,” and it explains why people often keep gambling when they’re ahead (the money isn’t real) and why people are much more likely to blow $50 found in a parking lot than blow $50 they worked hard to earn.
 Or, for example, people maintain a revolving balance on their credit card while keeping cash in the bank – the cash in the bank is more “important” than the cash going down the credit card rat hole.